-Classification: Street Beautification Site
+Street Beautification Site

-Description: A public walkway through a City right-of-way.
+A public walkway through a City right-of-way.

-Historical Information: This site was unused City right-of-way with overgrown blackberry until 2007 when a community building project was completed in 2007 to create a porous concrete trail through the right-of-way to enable the community to use the right-of-way for a pedestrian connection within the neighborhood.
+This site was an unused City right-of-way with overgrown blackberry bushes.
+In 2007 a community building project was completed creating a porous concrete trail through the right-of-way to enable the community the use of the right-of-way to be used as a pedestrian connection within the neighborhood.

-Past Improvements: 2007 community project to install porous concrete trail
+Past Improvements:2007 community project to install porous concrete trail

-Site Amenities: Trail and landscaping
+Site Amenities: • Trail